-- 1. Search service generates a search index utilizing the Service registry to discover the appropriate Inventory service(s) for obtaining the metadata for the index. - 2.
+- 1. Search service generates a search index utilizing the Service registry to discover the appropriate Inventory (Registry) service(s) for obtaining the metadata for the index. - 2.
 Data Consumer submits a query for data through a portal / web site interface.
 The Data Consumer may also subscribe to release information via the Subscription service. - 3.
 Portal / web site interface forwards the query to the Search service. - 4.
-Search service returns results to the portal / web site interface with options for retrieving product(s) that match the query criteria. - 5.
-Data Consumer makes a request to the Transport service from the appropriate Node for delivery of the product(s).
+Search service returns results to the portal / web site interface. - 5.
+Data Consumer selects the desired result and is directed to the appropriate Discipline Node portal / web site interface in order to refine the query or retrieve product(s).